 Index.
 Text of the Laws.
 Official Decisions.
 LAW 16 (continued). again drop it.
 The players on either side shall not play the ball until it has touched the ground.
 A free kick shall be given for an infringement of this Law.
 Free Kick.
 LAW 17.
 In the event of any infringement of Laws 5, 6, 8, or 10, or of a player being sent off the field under Law 13, a free kick shall be awarded to the opposite side, from the place where the infringement occurred.
 A FREE KICK is a kick at the ball in any direction the player pleases, when it is lying on the ground.
 A place kick, a free kick, or a penalty kick must not be taken until the Referee has given a signal for the same.
 Cases of handling the ball, and tripping, pushing, kicking or holding an opponent, and charging an opponent from behind may so happen as to be considered unintentional, and when this is so, no penalty must be awarded.
 (International Board, June 16th, 1902.)
 Penalty Kick.
 In the event of any intentional infringement of Law 9 outside the penalty area, or by the attacking side within the penalty area, a free kick shall be awarded to the opposite side from the place where the infringement occurred.
-In the event of any intentional infringement of Law 9 by the defending side within the penalty area, the Referee shall award the opponents a penalty kick which shall be taken from the penalty kick mark under the following conditions :-All players, with the exception of the player taking the penalty kick and the opponents' If, on taking a penalty kick, the ball rebounds from the goal posts or bar, and the kicker plays it a second time a free kick must be awarded.
+In the event of any intentional infringement of Law 9 by the defending side within the penalty area, the Referee shall award the opponents a penalty kick which shall be taken from the penalty kick mark under the following conditions:-All players, with the exception of the player taking the penalty kick and the opponents' If, on taking a penalty kick, the ball rebounds from the goal posts or bar, and the kicker plays it a second time a free kick must be awarded.
 Cases of handling the ball, and tripping, pushing, kicking or holding an opponent, and charging an opponent from behind may so happen as to be considered unintentional, and when this is so, no penalty must be awarded.
 (International Board, June 16th, 1902.)
-If a player deliberately trips an opponent, who is standing in an off-side position with

-27 Instructions to Referees.
+If a player deliberately trips an opponent who is standing in an off-side position work and the second 27 Instructions to Referees.
 Instructions to Secretaries.
 Instructions to Players.
 If a player touches the ball before it has reached the ground a free kick must be awarded.
 The Referee should refrain from awarding a free kick if it is to the advantage of the side offended against to allow the play to go on.
 Again the Referee is reminded of the fact that it is the intentional breach of Law which must be pun- ished.
 Extending the arms to keep an opponent back, though not actually catching hold of him with the hand, is considered to be holding.
 Should the ball hit the goal-post or bar and rebound into play, the player who played it must not play it again until it has been played by another player.
-Should he do so a kick must be given against him. he goal-keeper, defending a pen- Players are not required to stand behind the ball, but may take up their position anywhere outside the penalty area, but within the field of play.
+Should he do so a friend ick must be given against him. · · · · · · · · · · · · · · · · · · · Players are not required to stand behind the ball, but may take up their position anywhere outside the penalty area, but within the field of play.
 There is a practice of players shout- ing or making other noises with the object of putting either the goal- keeper or the kicker at a disadvan- tage.
 Be gentlemen and treat your opponents as such.
-Players must wait for the Referee's goal-keeper shall be outside the penalty area, and at least ten yards from where the kick is being taken.
-The opponents' goal-keeper shall not advance beyond his goal line.
-The ball must be kicked forward.
-The ball shall be in play when the kick is taken, and a goal may be scored from a penalty kick; but the ball shall not be again played by the kicker until it has been played by another player.
-If necessary, time of play shall be extended to admit of the penalty kick being taken.
-A free kick shall also be awarded to the opposite side if the ball is not kicked forward, or is played a second time by the player who takes the penalty kick until it has been played by another player.
-The Referee may refrain from putting the provisions of this Law into effect in cases where he is satisfied that by enforcing them he would be giving an advantage to the offending side.
-If when a penalty kick is taken the ball passes between the goal-posts, under the bar, the goal shall not be nullified by reason of any infringement by the defending side.
+Players must wait for the Referee's ons.